 To convert a fertilizer from liquid to granular form;

 - Soak the granules in distilled water for 24 hours.
+Start with a 1:1 ratio and adjust based on your plants needs.

 - Mix the solution then filter out the undissolved solids.